Creating a Career Development Plan: Tips and Strategies

 - What are my current soft and technical skills?

-Answering these questions truthfully provides valuable insight into what you should focus on within your job to move upwardly with ease.
+Answering these questions truthfully provides valuable insights into what you need to focus on in your role in order to progress upwardly with ease.

 Determine Your Long-Term Goals